kaihendry/dabase.com/content/blog/private-subnets.md

 ## Private links

-If you require to communicate with other AWS accounts in some network isolation, it makes sense to have your own private subnet.
+If you require to communicate with other AWS accounts without exposing data to the Internet, it makes sense to setup a [PrivateLink](https://aws.amazon.com/privatelink).

+The performance benefit is moot, as **VPC peering is faster and cheaper**.

-Private links with private IPs and complex orchestration aside, AWS mandate secure TLS protocols for communicating between accounts.
-Private Links often result in opaque URLs like https://eu2r4q0h43.execute-api.ap-southeast-1.amazonaws.com/stg/store because having **named URL hostnames becomes much harder in a private subnet**.
+AWS mandate secure TLS protocols for communicating between accounts.
+Private Links often result in opaque URLs like https://eu2r4q0h43.execute-api.ap-southeast-1.amazonaws.com/stg/store because having **named URL hostnames becomes much harder in a private subnet** and complex routing rules.

-AWS protocols like AWSv4 signing and API resource policies, could be used instead of Private Links which are difficult to maintain and setup.
+AWS **identity based security protocols like AWSv4 signing and API resource policies**, should be used instead of network based Private Links.

 Ultimately don't forget that most likely the other account will be using AWS Dynamodb and S3 which runs on a public subnet.
 Was the Private Link worth it?